| Description:

 Seniority Districts.

-question arose whether employees on a Reserve Board would be
+During our' discussions of Article IV, Section 4(a), thequestion arose whether employees on a Reserve Board would be

 additionally compensated' for reporting and taking any tests